mozilla/bedrock/docs/coding.rst

 Writing URL Patterns
 --------------------

 URL patterns should be as strict as possible.
-It should begin with a `^` and end with `/$` to make sure it only matches what you specifiy.
 It also forces a trailing slash.
 You should also give the URL a name so that other pages can reference it instead of hardcoding the URL.
 Example:

 .. code-block:: python

     path("channel/", channel, name="mozorg.channel")

-Bedrock comes with a handy shortcut to automate all of this:
+If you only want to render a template and don't need to do anything else in a custom view, Bedrock comes with a handy shortcut to automate all of this:

 .. code-block:: python

     from bedrock.mozorg.util import page
-    page("channel", "mozorg/channel.html")
+    page("channel/", "mozorg/channel.html")

-You don't even need to create a view.
+You don't need to create a view.
 It will serve up the specified template at the given URL (the first parameter).
 You can also pass template data as keyword arguments:

 .. code-block:: python

-    page("channel", "mozorg/channel.html",
+    page("channel/", "mozorg/channel.html",
          latest_version=product_details.firefox_versions["LATEST_FIREFOX_VERSION"])

 The variable `latest_version` will be available in the template.